morethemesbaby/wp-best-practices/wp-content/themes/mo-theme/PHP.md

 1. Organize classes in folders and subfolders following their `@package` and `@subpackage` structure
 2. Reflect folder structure in the class name: `Package_Subpackage_Classname`

+The [upcoming PSR-5 documentation standard](https://make.wordpress.org/core/handbook/best-practices/inline-documentation-standards/php/#deprecated-tags) will get rid of `@subpackage` in favor of a unified package tag: `@package Package\Subpackage`.

+The updated rules are:

+1. Organize classes in folders and subfolders
+2. Reflect folder structure in the class name: `Parent_Subfolder_Classname`
+3. Tag it with `@package Parent\Subfolder`

 ## Loose coupling